 Rules are the same as hot potato, but using a parachute instead.
 Pas a ball into the middle, and do not get caught with it when the whistle blows.
 If it falls through the middle, or off the side, we create a penalty or punishment rules (perhaps running in a circle 3 times around the shoot).

-This game is a lot popcorn, except you time how quickly the kids can knock off all the balls from the parachute.
-I would put around 15 tennis balls, and use a stopwatch to time.
+This game is a lot like popcorn, except you time how quickly the kids can knock off all the balls from the parachute.
+I would put around 15 tennis balls, and use a stopwatch to record the time.

 This list of Parachute Games wouldn’t be complete without the best game of all, cat and mouse.
 Have one child on top of the parachute and one below the parachute, both blindfolded.

 The remaining children are the wave makers who will continually flap the parachute.
 The kid on the top, the cat, must find the mouse below the parachute.
 But they are both blindfolded, so they don’t know where each other are and have to listen for clues.
 The clues might be the sound of the parachute or from the hecklers.